Our Board is responsible for the overall governance and strategic direction of AustralianSuper

 Meet our Board of Directors

 Heather Ridout is an Employer Director appointed by the Ai Group.
 She joined the AustralianSuper Board on 1 July 2007 and was appointed Chair in April 2013.
-Heather is a company director and Reserve Bank Board member with a long history as a leading figure in the public policy debate in Australia.
-She is a Director of Sims Metal Management, ASX Ltd and Image Networks Holdings Pty Ltd. Other appointments include member of the Boards of: the Australian Chamber Orchestra; Asialink and Advance Australia Advisory Board.
+Heather is a company director with a long history as a leading figure in the public policy debate in Australia.
+She is a Director of Sims Metal Management, ASX Ltd and Image Networks Holdings Pty Ltd. Other appointments include member of the Boards of: the Australian Chamber Orchestra, Asialink and Advance Australia Advisory Board.
 Heather has been a delegate to the B20, the key business advisory body to the international economic forum which includes business leaders from all G20 economies.
-Her previous appointments include: member of the Henry Tax Review panel; board member of Infrastructure Australia; Australian Workforce and Productivity Agency; Climate Change Authority, member of the National Workplace Relations Consultative Committee; and the Prime Minister’s Taskforce on Manufacturing.
+Her previous appointments include: board member of the Reserve Bank of Australia, member of the Henry Tax Review panel, board member of Infrastructure Australia, Australian Workforce and Productivity Agency, Climate Change Authority, member of the National Workplace Relations Consultative Committee, and the Prime Minister’s Taskforce on Manufacturing.
 In 2014, Heather was made an Officer in the general division of the Order of Australia.
 She has been awarded an honorary Doctor of Business from Macquarie University and the University of Ballarat.

 Dave Oliver is a Member Director appointed by ACTU Super Shareholding Pty Ltd. He joined the AustralianSuper Board on 1 July 2007 and was appointed Deputy Chair in August 2014.
 He was elected Secretary of the ACTU in 2012 after serving the Australian Manufacturing Workers’ Union (AMWU) for more than 20 years, including holding the position of National Secretary.
 Dave established, and is a former director of, the National Entitlement Security Trust.
 He is a director of Industry Super Australia Pty Ltd and a director of the Union Education Foundation Limited.
 He is a member of the Defence Industry Innovation Board, the Future Manufacturing Industry Innovation Council, the National Economic Reform Panel, the National Resource Sector Employment Taskforce, the National Workplace Relations Consultative Council and the Resources Sector Skills Taskforce Sub Committee.